-Coat Canton Salary & Salary Related Othor Cost Center Fringe Benefits Other Old Capital Related Costs - Bldgs. & Fixtures X Old Capital Related Costs - Movable Equipment X New Capital Related Costs - Bldgs. & Fixtures X New Capital Related Costs - Movable Equipment X
+Cost Center Salary & Salary Related Fringe Benefits Other Capital Related Costs - Bldgs. & Fixtures Capital Related Costs - Movable Equipment Employee Benefits Administrative and General Maintenance and Repair Operation of Plant Housekeeping X X X X X X X X X X Cafeteria Maintenance of Personnel Х X X X

-08-02 FORM CMS-2552-96 3617 (Cont.)

-Employee Benefits X X

-Employee Benefits Administrative and General \widetilde{X} $\widetilde{\mathbf{X}}$

-Maintenance and Repair X

-Operation of Plant X

-Housekeeping X

-Cafeteria X X

-Maintenance of Personnel X

-After the costs of the general service cost center have been allocated on Worksheet B, Part I, enter in column 25 the sum of the costs in columns 5a through 24 for lines 25 through 102.
+After the costs of the general service cost center have been allocated on Worksheet B, Part I, enter in column 24 the sum of the costs in columns 4A through 23 for lines 30 through 201.
 Once overhead is allocated to these cost centers, they are closed and the costs are not further allocated to the revenue producing cost centers.

-Since costs applicable to direct graduate medical education costs (inpatient and outpatient in approved programs) are reimbursed based on a specific amount per resident, exclude these costs from the total costs in column 27.
-Enter on each line in column 26 the sum of the amounts shown on each line in columns 22 and 23.
-If you qualify for the exception, enter only the amounts from Worksheet B-2.
+Since costs applicable to direct graduate medical education costs (inpatient and outpatient in approved programs) are reimbursed based on a specific amount per resident, exclude these costs from the total costs in column 26.
+Enter on each line in column 25 the sum of the amounts shown on each line in columns 21 and 22.
+If you qualify for the exception (cost reimbursed hospital such as CAHs do not offset I&R costs), enter only the amounts from Worksheet B-2.

-In addition, when an adjustment to expenses is required after cost allocation, enter the amount applicable to each cost center in column 26 of Worksheet B, Part I. Corresponding adjustments to Worksheet B, Parts II and III, may be applicable for capital-related cost adjustments.
-However, if a capital-related cost adjustment was not made prior to October 1, 1991, then the rules of capital consistency prohibit an adjustment during the transition period.
-(See 42 CFR 412.302(d).)
+In addition, when an adjustment to expenses is required after cost allocation, enter the amount applicable to each cost center in column 25 of Worksheet B, Part I. Corresponding adjustments to Worksheet B, Part II, may be applicable for capital-related cost adjustments.
 Submit a supporting worksheet showing the computation of the adjustments in addition to completing Worksheet B-2.

-The amount reported in column 26 must equal both the sum of the amounts shown in NOTE: columns 22 and 23 and the amount on Worksheet B-2, unless you qualify for the exception.
-See the instructions for column 26 for a more detailed explanation.
+NOTE: The amount reported in column 25 must equal both the sum of the amounts shown in columns 21 and 22 and the amount on Worksheet B-2, unless you qualify for the exception.
+See the instructions for column 25 for a more detailed explanation.

 Other examples of adjustments to expenses which may be required after cost allocation are (1) the allocation of available costs between the certified portion and the non-certified portion of a distinct part provider, and (2) costs attributable to unoccupied beds in a hospital with a restrictive admission policy.
 (See CMS Pub.
-15-I, §§2342-2344.3.)
+15-1, §§2342-2344.3.)

-After the adjustments have been made on Worksheet B, Part I, column 26, adjust the amounts in column 25 by the amounts in column 26, and extend the net balances to column 27 for each line.
-The total costs entered in column 27, line 103 must equal the total costs entered in column 0, line
+After the adjustments have been entered on Worksheet B, Part I, column 25, subtract the amounts in column 25 from the amounts in column 24, and enter the resulting amounts in column 26 for each line.
+The cost subtotal entered in column 24, line 202 must equal the total costs entered in column 0, line 202.

-Transfer the totals in column 27, lines 25 through 36 (inpatient routine service cost centers), lines 37 through 59 (ancillary service cost centers), lines 60 through 63 (outpatient service cost centers), and lines 64 through 68 (other reimbursable cost centers) to Worksheet C, Parts I and II, column I, lines 25 through 68.
-(9/96) For provider based RHC/FQHCs with cost reporting periods that overlap January 1, 1998, transfer the total costs to Worksheets C, Parts I and II and M-2 for the same amount.
-For cost reporting periods beginning on or after January 1, 1998, transfer the total costs to Worksheet M-2 only.
+Transfer the totals in column 26, lines 30 through 46 (inpatient routine service cost centers), lines 50 through 76 (ancillary service cost centers), lines 88 through 93 (outpatient service cost centers), lines 94 through 101 (other reimbursable cost centers), and 105 through 117 (special purpose cost centers) to Worksheet C, Parts I and II, column 1, lines 30 through 98.
+For provider based RHC/FQHCs transfer the total costs to Worksheet M-2.